xdmushui/partner-center-sdk/develop/test-and-debug.md

 - The 25-seats limit means you cannot acquire an offer in the sandbox that has a minimum seat requirement that exceeds 25 seats.
 This limitation includes trials.

-- Usage summary can't be obtained on sandbox accounts, as this account is primarly meant for testing purpose.
+- Usage summary can't be obtained on sandbox accounts, as those accounts are for testing purposes.

 - APIs related to billing and invoice will not work in the sandbox, as no invoices are generated for the test account.